terhechte/appventure.me-codebase/_posts/2011-12-01-blogstrapped.markdown

 2. Share my opinions and things I learn in an interesting way.
 3. Report on my entrepeneurship adventure.

 Even though I've been writing blog entries in the past, and even though I <s>do</s> did a lot of writing in my past job, I still feel like a kindergarten child clumsily glueing sentence fragments together in order beat a meaning out of them.
-But I understand that it is only experience gained through continuous and hard work, that results in pleasing results.
+But I understand that it is only experience gained through continuous hard work, that results in pleasing results.
 In that vain, this post feels like it has no structure or meaning, like a collection of empty shells.
 I'll publish it nevertheless.
 One has to start somewhere, and there is no improvement without a start.

 [^foot1]: [StyleMac.com](http://www.stylemac.com).
 This is a story for another blog entry here.